rubymonsters/webapps-for-beginners/source/02-libraries/03-bundler.md

 code, you'll simply get the latest version of this gem that is already installed on your computer.
 Assuming these versions do not conflict with each other, you still don't know if these are the exact same versions as the ones your co-workers have installed.
-And in praxis, again, this is pretty unlikely.
+And in practice, again, this is pretty unlikely.

-All of this means that, maintaining the right versions of the right gems on your system manually, would be a sheer nightmare.
-And if you get it wrong then that can be a source of many, often subtle, bugs that you don't really want to deal with.
+All of this means that maintaining the right versions of the right gems on your system manually would be a sheer nightmare.
+And if you get it wrong then that can be a source of many, often subtle bugs that you don't really want to deal with.

 And that's where Bundler comes to the rescue: